- Historical Background of the Society

 Beyond the students and residents whom Hatcher himself taught, many of Hatcher’s former residents also became influential educators in their careers as orthopaedic surgeons.
-William Enneking, for instance, became the first chair of the Department of Orthopaedic Surgery at the University of Florida, and supervised three fellows who became founding members of the MSTS: Dempsey Springfield, James Neff, and John Makley.
+William Enneking, for instance, became the first chair of the Department of Orthopaedic Surgery at the University of Florida, and supervised three fellows who became the younger founding members of the MSTS: Dempsey Springfield, James Neff, and John Makley.
 Henry Mankin, who was a key figure in the founding of the MSTS, did not pursue residency under Hatcher’s mentorship, but he was indirectly influenced by Hatcher during his internship at the University of Chicago’s Department of Internal Medicine.
 Subsequently, Hatcher’s influence shaped Mankin’s career pathway as a leading educator and researcher in the field of orthopaedic surgery.

 Although almost four decades have passed since Hatcher’s death in 1982, the MSTS continues to preserve Hatcher’s educational legacy through an academic fellowship.
 In 1986, the Howard Hatcher Travelling Fellowship was initiated under the auspices of the American Orthopaedic Association (AOA) by William Enneking, Michael Bonfiglio, and Eugene Mindell – all of whom were accomplished academics who completed their residency under Hatcher.
 Beginning in 2007, the AOA transferred the administration of the Hatcher fellowship to the MSTS.
-Through its financial endowment and its global scope, the Howard Hatcher Fellowship continues to enrich the educational experiences of aspiring academics in the field of orthopaedic oncology.
+Through its financial endowment and its global scope, the Howard Hatcher Fellowship continues to enrich the educational experiences of aspiring leaders in the field of orthopaedic oncology.

 The Pivotal Role of Bone Pathologists